coopsoc/website/README.md

 - Hanyuan Li
 - Rohan Agarwal

-This was then ported over to Next.js by the 2022 IT subcom.
+This was then ported over to Next.js and improved on by the 2022 IT subcom:
+- Hanyuan Li
+- Stephen Lincon
+- Meghna Sunil

 ## Acknowledgements